chrissimpkins/cinder/docs/index.md

 ### Keyboard shortcuts

-In your `mkdocs.yml` file, place the following to enable keyboard shortcuts.
+Place the following in your `mkdocs.yml` file to enable keyboard shortcuts:

 ```shell
 shortcuts: